adfaure/flux-core/doc/README.md

 ## Adding a New Man Page

+There are 2 steps to adding a man page:
+- creating the man page documentation file
+- configuring the generation of the man page(s)

+### Creating the Man Page

+Man pages are written as [ReStructured Text](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) (`.rst`) files.
+We use [Sphinx](https://www.sphinx-doc.org/en/master/) to process the documentation files and turn them into man pages (troff) and web pages (html).

+Sphinx will automatically adds the following sections to the generated man page (so do not include them in the `.rst` file):

+- `NAME` (first section)
+- `AUTHOR` (penultimate section)
+- `COPYRIGHT` (final section)

+Each section title should be underlined with `=`

+### Configuring Generation

 Generating a man pages is done via the `man_pages` variable in `conf.py`.
 For example:

 ```